surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 *Modulation routing behind the scenes*

-The thing to remember is that the voice modulation sources can't modulate the scene parameters, global/effect parameters or the scene LFOs.
+The thing to remember is that voice modulation sources can't modulate scene parameters, global/effect parameters or parameters from scene LFOs, since these are two distinctly different modulation paths.
 Other that that it should be pretty straightforward.

 <br/>
 <br/>